mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 5. Traditional Candlestick With Moving Average, Bollinger Band and Moving Average Envelope Overlays
 In this plot, traditional candles have been overlaid with a pair of standard (20, 2) Bollinger bands and then with a pair of (20, 10%) envelopes, both over a 20-day Close-based SMA.
 You can add up to three pairs of Bollinger overlays and up to three pairs of envelopes on one plot, toggling them off/on as desired.
 Note that, if at any point you attempt to add a line that already exists in the plot, the new duplicate line will be omitted.
-That is why, although both the set of Bollinger and the set of envelope overlays contain the 20-day SMA base line, only the one added first - as can be noted from its position in the legend - is plotted.
+That is why, although both the set of Bollinger overlays and the set of envelope overlays contain the 20-day SMA base line, only the one added first - as can be noted from its position in the legend - is plotted.
 > ![](img/05_CandlesTraditional20-1Bollinger20-10EnvelopeOverlays.png)

 > Plotting package: plotly<BR>